 Introduction and challenges

-For a long time, manufacturers have initiated programmes to create cross-functional standards such as safety as well as standards at the business line level (maintenance, production, quality, etc.).
-The objective is to create a common language based on the best practices observed to improve performance.
+For a long time, manufacturers have initiated programmes to create cross-functional standards such as safety as well as standards at the business line level.
+The objective is to create a common language, develop capabilities, implement best practices supported by data and improve performance.

 How can we help